 - A creative drummer.
 Someone who is comfortable playing with additional percussionists, drum machines, noise, or other unusual stuff.

-- Maybe two guitarists who could also contribute more percussion, keyboards, samplers, vocals, or whatever.
+- Maybe two guitarists who could also contribute more percussion, keyboards, samplers, vocals, or whatever other talents they may possess.

 Some of my current projects;